 Historical precedent: Semmelweis, 1847.
 He observed maternity ward mortality five times higher in the ward staffed by doctors than midwives.
 He proposed handwashing.
 Mortality dropped to near zero.
 The medical establishment rejected the framework because the mechanism was unproven.
 Cost of washing hands if wrong: thirty seconds.
 Cost of not washing if right: women die.
 The people who dismissed it paid nothing.
 The cost fell entirely on the people who had no choice in the matter.

 The challenge to anyone who disagrees is bilateral: disprove the argument, and produce a better one.
 Until a stronger framework appears, this one stands.
 Not because it is proven, but because no alternative with better internal consistency and a safer failure mode has been offered.
-Draw.

 The two-axis grid is not only a theoretical framework.
 It is a diagnostic tool.
 Every AI system currently deployed can be plotted on it, and the position predicts behavior that capability benchmarks alone do not.

 A high-capability, low-width system executes instructions with precision and misses everything around them.
 It interprets literally.
 It does not infer intent.
+It does not connect information across domains unless explicitly told to.
 It handles the task it was given and ignores the task the user actually needed done.
-A moderate-capability, high-width system may score lower on narrow benchmarks but reads context, infers what was not said, connects across domains without being prompted.
-The result is a system people return to.

 Philosophy, for me, is reality made visible.
 I do not have the academic background to have arrived at these ideas through the usual channels.
 I do not know a single person who works in these environments.
 The information exists, but without being inside a field you do not have the structure to know what you need for a particular idea, or even that the idea has a name.
 What I have is time I chose to spend on this instead of other things, ideas I have been carrying for years, a few thousand science fiction books that turned out to be surprisingly good preparation for thinking about intelligence and what it might become, and for the first time in history, something like Claude that could give me the structure I was missing.

-The framework crystallized across long conversations with Claude, who has the breadth to challenge these ideas as a first step, to flesh them out, and to point at the glaring weaknesses.
+The AWI framework crystallized across long conversations with Claude, who has the breadth to challenge these ideas as a first step, to flesh them out, and to point at the glaring weaknesses.
 The method was not designed.
 I like exploring these kinds of ideas, and there are surprisingly few people around me interested in them.
 For some of these points there is nothing on the internet that covers them the way I see them.
 So what started as an interesting conversation became what is on this site.
 The more we talked, the more coherent the ideas became.
 Each argument was tested, and if it did not hold, it was discarded.
 When something held from every angle I could find, it stayed.
 That was the method these ideas were born from.

 Someone without a background in any of these fields can now sit down with an AI, work through new ideas, and produce a framework that holds under every stress test available to them.
 Which, admittedly, is a very small pool: me, Claude, and a handful of other models I have access to.
 That is either a sign the framework is wrong and everybody with the right background knows better than to waste time on them, or a sign that something genuinely new is possible now.
 I think it is the second.
 I could be wrong.
 The invitation to challenge the idea is open.